 Tip: Host your mini wedding earlier in the day or mid-week for extra savings and if restrictions have eased you can always invite extras to an after-party.

-If you have your heart set on a wedding this year, or you just really love the idea of a small wedding you have options.
-Choosing which one is right for your circumstances may be as easy as considering the restrictions in your home State.
-But if you do need some help planning your elopement, micro wedding or mini wedding, we can guide you through the process of choosing the right style and planning it so your wedding goes off without a hitch and you can enjoy your intimate wedding.
+If you do need some help planning your elopement, micro wedding or mini wedding, we can guide you through the process of choosing the right style and planning it so your wedding goes off without a hitch and you can enjoy your intimate wedding.